8 Mental and Emotional Issues That Affect Men’s Sex Lives

 It’s a common fact that underlying medical problems seriously affect men’s sexual life.
 However, mental and emotional issues play an important role as well.
 In particular, they can lower libido and cause sexual dysfunctions like erectile dysfunction, premature or delayed ejaculation, anorgasmia, and problems with arousal.

 Having satisfying sex life is impossible without mental and emotional well-being.
 Self-esteem issues, trauma, stress, interpersonal difficulties, or mental disorders become stumbling blocks that don’t allow males to feel close to others, engage in intimacy, and fully enjoy their sexual experiences.

 Sadly, men are less likely to discuss their emotional and sexual problems.
 Stigma, toxic masculinity, social taboos, shame, or lack of sexual self-awareness and sex education shadow these topics.

 So let’s shed some light and find out the links between mental health and sexual problems and the ways to get help.

 The impact of stress on men’s sex life

 It’s no wonder: when dealing with any personal, professional, or social challenges, it’s common to experience decreased sex drive and not to make sex a priority.
-The physical and mental symptoms of stress — exhaustion, sleep problems, high blood pressure, headaches, low energy, emotional overwhelm, worries, and irritability — can leave you too tired for any form of intimacy and interrupt how your brain signals your body’s physical response.
+The physical and mental symptoms of stress — exhaustion, sleep problems, high blood pressure, headaches, low energy, worries, and irritability — can leave you too tired for any form of intimacy and interrupt how your brain signals your body’s physical response.